helenamarkus14/soundgarden/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Sound Garden is an application to make playlist currated for upcoming concerts or festivals.
+Connect with Spotify to create actual playlists on your account.

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->